StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 The Stratify Toolbox takes a new approach to **flashing and debugging microcontrollers**.

-- **NO host software to install!** It works on ANY device with a browser and/or a command-line
+- **NO host software to install!** It works on ANY device with a command-line
 - **Super-easy** wifi setup using the touch display
 - **Remote Access** with no monthly fees or router configuration
 - **Stand-alone, Secure** Production programming